capejs/capejs/content/tutorials/capejs_primer/18_collection_agent2.md

 On the other hand, the method `toggleTask()` of `TaskCollectionAgent` doesn't check the response of API server.
 If collection agent sends the request to API server by the method POST/PATCH/PUT/DELETE, it calls the method `refresh()` of itself (`this`) automatically after receiving the response of the server.
 As the result, it acquires the newest data from API server and updates the property `this.objects` and redraws the component, "client".

 That is how to rebuilt the function to toggle the flag "done" of the task.
 Make sure it works well on the browser.
-If you check "To buy cat's feed" from the status of the last time and check out "To go dentist", the screen will be like following.
+If you check "To buy cat's feed" from the status of the last time and check out "Go dentist", the screen will be like following.

 ![Screen capture](/capejs/images/capejs_primer/todo_list19.png)